som-shahlab/aplusml/docs/source/api/config.rst

 📄 Patient Properties CSV
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* *Format:* CSV
-This CSV file contains individual-level properties for each patient that will be run through your workflow.
+* *Purpose:* Contains individual-level properties for each patient that will be run through your workflow
+* *Schema:* Listed below

+The CSV must be formatted as follows:

 Each row is a unique patient, and each column is a property.
 Properties can be anything -- e.g. demographic information, model predictions, clinical measurements, etc.